GibsonEk-robotics/gibsonek-robotics.github.io/doc/src/functions.md

 # Functions in libraries
-Some simple functions for making movement and data collection simple using the bluerobotics_navigator library.
-This makes it easy to employ a "fire and forget" operation, while collecting sensor data along the way.
+Some simple functions for making movement and data collection simple using the bluerobotics_navigator library. **We use version 0.0.6.** This makes it easy to employ a "fire and forget" operation, while collecting sensor data along the way.

 > **_NOTE:_**
 > For every single function you ***MUST*** set the bluerobotics_navigator as the first parameter.